erikvorkink/outfitbit/README.md

     ... (type should be "shirt", "pants", or "shoes") }
 ```
-- Copy config/local_settings.js.dist to config/local_settings.js and fill in the various Firebase and Cloudinary settings.
+- Copy `config/local_settings.js.dist` to `config/local_settings.js` (unversioned) and fill in the various Firebase and Cloudinary settings.

 ## Build Setup